JoniJohn/flutter_local_storage/README.md

 ## Getting Started

-we will explore a company database key systems:
+We explore a company database
+A system where company employees [agents] are users
+No authentication for simplicity reasons key systems:
-    - Company [Bank]
+    - Company [Organization]
     - Employee [Agent]

 ## Main Packages